JeffCoster/merge/ext-functions.md

 	// ...
 }
 ```
-3) each custom function you require, needs adding to that object, and must follow the pattern of the examples, in terms of what parameters it uses, and the result content it returns
+3) each custom function you require, needs adding to that object, and must follow the pattern of the examples, in terms of what parameters it uses, and the result content it returns, e.g.
 ```js
 export const customFunctions = {